nathimel/modals-effcomm/README.md

-# An Efficient Communication Analysis of Modal Typology
+# Modal Semantic Universals Optimize the Simplicity/Informativeness Trade-off

 This code accompanies the following paper:

-> N. Imel and S. Steinert-Threlkeld, Modals in natural language optimize the simplicity/informativeness trade-off, in _Proceedings of Semantics and Linguistic Theory (SALT 32)_, 2022.
+> N. Imel and S. Steinert-Threlkeld, Modal semantic universals optimize the simplicity/informativeness trade-off, in _Proceedings of Semantics and Linguistic Theory (SALT 32)_, 2022.

 The repo contains code for constructing artificial languages and measuring them for communicative efficiency.
 The codebase is organized around the following steps of the experiment.

 ## Setting up an experiment

-A single file specifies the parameters and filepaths for an experiment, e.g. `half_credit_literal.yml`.
+A single file specifies the parameters and filepaths for an experiment, e.g. `salt.yml`.
 These will include:

 - size of the semantic space to measure (number of quantificational forces and modal flavors).
 - vocabulary size for artificial modal languages